 Soft-Tissue Injuries After a Car Accident: What They Are, Why They Matter, and How to Handle Them

-What Exactly Is a Soft-Tissue Injury?
+What Is a Soft-Tissue Injury?

-Common soft-tissue injuries include:
+Commonly reported soft-tissue injuries include:

 -